cyrusrezaei59-dev/Deep-learning-Projects_notebooks/README.md

 This repository contains a small collection of Jupyter notebooks (HW1–HW6).
 They are organized under `notebooks/` and saved without outputs for a cleaner Git history.

-> Tip: If these notebooks come from a course, consider keeping the repo **private** to avoid violating any class policies.

 ## What's inside
 - HW1.ipynb